Who Should Attend the Inspection?

 -

-These people spend the entire time interrupting the inspector with stories of their own home, or homes of previous clients.
+Some family members might spend the entire time interrupting the inspector with stories of their own home.
 While these stories may be interesting, this detracts time and attention from what really matters, which is your home.
 Remember, this is time you are paying for.
 If you have a family member like this, they should stay home.

 -